codeflood/chel/README.md

 # chel

-A simple scripting environment for .net standard applications.
+A simple scripting environment for .net applications.

 > ** Work in Progress:** This project is currently a work in progress and is not ready to be consumed.